-The reserves held at 31 March 2023 amounted to £27,229,077
+The reserves held at 31 March 2024 amounted to £19,131,276 (not including tangible fixed assets).

-The Trustees believe that the level of reserves are required to honour their commitment to care for the children that they look after for the duration of their lives.
-Over recent years advances in medical science have extended the lives increasing the funding needed to meet those commitments and in order to meet those funding requirements they have approved the following reserves policy.
+The Trustees believe that the level of reserves held, are required to honour their commitment to care for the children that they look after for the duration of their lives.
+Over recent years advances in medical science have extended the lives increasing the funding needed to meet those commitments, and in order to meet those funding requirements they have approved the following revised reserves policy.